accelazh/accelazh.github.io/_posts/2018-04-15-Backup-Past-Paper-Reading-Notes.md

             intra-group there is no ordering, inter-group it is guaratneed of write ordering

 5. readings: crash consistency
-    1. All File Systems Are Not Created Equal: On the Complexity of Crafting Crash-Consistent Applications    [2014, 38 refs] https://www.usenix.org/node/186195
+    1. ALICE: All File Systems Are Not Created Equal: On the Complexity of Crafting Crash-Consistent Applications    [2014, 38 refs] https://www.usenix.org/node/186195
         1. test consistency problems by reordering block commands or system calls reveal classic storage softwares' underlying update protocol (commit protocol)